xsahxl/git-action-test/README.md

 If your label is `[bug] The title have problem`, then the action will be add a 'bug' label for it.

-This is simply used to explore the use of action.
-The current version is not recommended for use in a production environment.

 ## Usabe